srividhya66/Selenium-Login-Page-Automation/README.md

 UI Validation ✅

-⚙️ How This Project Works
+⚙️ How This Project Works:

 Launch Chrome browser using Selenium.